 Can neuroticism be cured?

 As a personality trait, neuroticism represents a relatively stable way of feeling and being—but a proneness to worry and distress can still be recognized and improved.
-Psychotherapy and mindfulness practices are among the tools that may help someone better cope with distress and even dial down their levels of trait neuroticism.
+Psychotherapy and mindfulness practices are among the tools that may help someone better cope with distress and even dial down their levels of neuroticism.

 Does neuroticism decrease with age?